Superlative accepts open submissions, runs monthly feature competitions, and annual competitions.

 We take great pride in literary loyalty, and try to give our authors the best possible experience, promoting them as widely and fully as we are able.
+Our online journal is available to read for free.

 - Journal submissions are OPEN.
 Contributor prize money £50.